markafitzgerald1/simulate-cribbage-games/README.md

 - 2021-07-08T00:08-04: Runs with `--process-count` greater than 1 crash with `TypeError: cannot pickle '_gdbm.gdbm' object`:
   - Recreate of database did not fix this.
   - Only reported on Apple Silicon (M1) to present.
 - Long program executions using the current position and dealer to end of game results database tend to hang after 1-4 hours of execution.
 This occurs even then winpty is not used to run python.
-This also occurs when the tally database is openend in read-only mode by multiple processes ([which is safe](https://docs.python.org/3/library/shelve.html#restrictions)).
+This also occurs when the tally database is opened in read-only mode by multiple processes ([which is safe](https://docs.python.org/3/library/shelve.html#restrictions)).
 This does _not_ happen if the current position and dealer to end of game results database is _not_ in use.
 Perhaps it does _not_ happen when only _one_ process is accessing the dealer-position-results shelf?

 ## Current possible bugs